Irish Car Bomb Drink

 Instructions

-• Drop the shot glass into the Guinness and drink immediately
+• Drop the shot glass into the pint of Guinness and immediately drink it down.

 Tried this recipe?Let us know how it was!